 Attribute Syntax Access SNMP Access MIB File Object Comments Port Admin State ENUM W, optional R/W IF-MIB (RFC 2863) ifAdminStatus The administrative state of the port the operator can access to either enable or disable service to the port.
-The administrative state can be used to disable access to the user port without de- provisioning the subscriber.
+The administrative state can be used to disable access to the user port without de-provisioning the subscriber.
 Allowed values for this attribute are: up(1) or down(2).
 For SNMP access ifAdminStatus is found in the ifTable of MIB-II.
-Call Management Server Name String W, required R/W MTA Signaling MIB pktcNcsEndPntConfigCallAgentId This attribute is the FQDN or IPv4 address of the CMS assigned to the endpoint.
+Call Management Server Name String W, required R/W MTA Signaling MIB pktcNcsEndPntConfigC allAgentId This attribute is a string indicating the name of the CMS assigned to the endpoint.
+The call agent name after the character '@' MUST be a fully qualified domain name and MUST have a corresponding conceptual row in the pktcMtaDevCmsTable.
 DNS support is assumed to support multiple CMS's as described in the NCS spec.
-Call Management Server UDP Port Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigCallAgentU dpPort UDP port for the CMS.
-Partial Dial Timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigPartialDialT O Timeout value in seconds for partial dial timeout.
-Critical Dial Timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigCriticalDial TO Timeout value in seconds for critical dial timeout.
-Busy Tone Timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigBusyToneT O Timeout value in seconds for busy tone.
-Dial tone timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigDialToneT O Timeout value in seconds for dialtone.
-Message Waiting timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigMessageWa itingTO Timeout value in seconds for message waiting.
-Off Hook Warning timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigOffHookWa rnToneTO Timeout value in seconds for off hook warning.
+Call Management Server UDP Port Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigC allAgentUdpPort UDP port for the CMS.
+Partial Dial Timeout Integer W R/W MTA Signaling MIB pktcNcsEndPntConfigP artialDialTO Timeout value in seconds for partial dial timeout.